JuliaData/DataFrames.jl/docs/src/index.md

   and [ODSC Europe 2021](https://github.com/bkamins/ODSC-EUROPE-2021) tutorials
 * [DataFrames.jl showcase](https://github.com/bkamins/DataFrames-Showcase)

+If you prefer to learn DataFrames.jl from a book you can consider reading [Julia for Data Analysis](https://github.com/bkamins/JuliaForDataAnalysis)
+(the provided link takes you to the GitHub page of the book that contains all source code and additional exercises meant to help you learn analyzing data in Julia).

 ## What is DataFrames.jl?

 DataFrames.jl provides a set of tools for working with tabular data in Julia.